Child Development

 Prerequisites: CHLD 147 or equivalent college course with a minimum grade of C.

-CHLD 140 Principles of Early Childhood Education - DS3 3 unit(s)
+CHLD 140 Principles and Practices of Teaching Young Children 3 unit(s)

 Hours: 3 Lecture/Discussion